godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->

-> If you do not conquer self, you will be conquered by self.
+> Your heart is the size of an ocean.
+Go find yourself in its hidden depths.
-> — *Napoleon Hill*
+> — _Rumi_

 <!-- END_QUOTE -->